 In general application deadlines are between mid-May and early June.
 However, each embassy or consulate sets its own deadlines, so be sure to check the embassy or consulate webpage for specific application instructions.
 Your embassy or consulate will explain exactly what you have to submit and how.

-Your embassy or consulate may also have additional eligibility restrictions or required paperwork.
+Your embassy or consulate may also have additional eligibility restrictions or required paperwork (for example, pre-screening procedures).

 What you Have to Submit